 Roy is unflappable and great fun as well as very thorough and meticulous.
 Audra says he has the patience of a saint.

 Bryan - Bryan took his full moped test at 16 and then rode for 4 years on motorbikes thinking he had a full licence.
 After discovering the error of his ways he took his motorbike test and has been riding ever since.
 Bryan became a fully qualified Instructor in 2010 and is full time.
-He is a really good chef as well as a fully qualified bike instructor so he is always in charge of the Christmas do and Barbecues.

 Mark N - Mark has been riding for 40 years as of 2018 on and off road.
 He passed his motorcycle test in 1978, and holds a Direct Access and CBT instructor certificate from the Driving Standards Agency at Cardington.
 An active member of the IAM, Mark has ridden all over both the UK and Europe.
 He has owned a wide variety of motorcycles from Harley Davidson to GSXR sports bikes, and pretty much everything in between.
 He maintains all his own bikes.
 Both his sons got their licences here, which is how he ended up working for us.